-I first heard these words lying in bed in a hostel in Vancouver moments ago on this quiet Monday evening.
-A day out of my normal routine in our home in Alberta, today began with a moment with a stranger who became a friend in the few days that we had together as roommates.
+I first heard these words lying in bed in a hostel in Vancouver during a nice quiet day.
+A day out of my routine in our home in Alberta began with an authentic moment with a stranger who became a friend in the few days that we had together as roommates.
 An experience without the typical awkwardness found between strangers.
-We seemed to immediately connect as women, as mothers, and as human beings.
-Following our goodbyes this morning, I proceeded to a day on my own.
-From sitting in a coffee shop to burying my toes in the sand of Stanley Park beaches I spend the day with myself.
-Each moment of the day offering a new opportunity to just be.
+We seemed to connect immediately as women, mothers, and human beings.
+Following our goodbyes that morning, I proceeded to a day on my own.
+From sitting in a coffee shop to burying my toes in the sand of Stanley Park beaches, I spend the day with myself.
+Each moment of the day offers a new opportunity to be.

-As tiredness of the last few days of training sunk into my body and mind, I decided to head back to my room.
-The next hour was a delightful introduction to my new roommate, a young girl from Belguim on a long stay in Canada.
-Once again human connection felt easy, without barriers and a gift.
-Soon after as she prepared herself for her volunteering shift at a local event I tucked myself in for some rest.
+As the tiredness of the last few training days sunk into my body and mind, I decided to head back to my room.
+The next hour was a delightful introduction to my new roommate, a young girl from Belgium, on an extended stay in Canada.
+Once again, the human connection felt easy, without barriers and a gift.
+Soon after, as she prepared for her volunteering shift at a local event, I tucked myself in for rest.

-As the room quieted from her departure I settled and picked a movie on Netflix.
-As I browsed my list I noticed a movie I had chosen over a year ago and decided to give it a go.
+As the room quieted from her departure, I settled in and picked a movie on Netflix.
+As I browsed my list, I noticed a movie I had chosen over a year ago and decided to give it a go.
 I soon realized that what began with humor and mindless tv soon turned into me leaning into the experience of these characters.
-The movie was The Last Word with Shirley MacLaine as Harriet Lauler, a retired businesswoman who hires a young journalist Anne Sherman played by Amanda Seyfried to write her obituary and reshape her legacy.
+The movie was The Last Word with Shirley MacLaine as Harriet Lauler, a retired businesswoman.
+She hires a young journalist Anne Sherman played by Amanda Seyfried, to write her obituary and reshape her legacy.

-I had to stop the movie as I found my mind swirling with how often in any day do we say have a nice day?
+I had to stop the movie as I wondered how often we say have a nice day.
 And for the first time, I felt as though I was challenging these words.
-How many times just today had I used those exact words.
-The two women with whom I had made beautiful connections with.
-The lady who smiled so brightly as she handed me my first cup of tea today.
-The women who stopped to let me pet her dog in the park.
-I was struck by not being able to count how often.
-Each time they were returned with “you too”, “thanks you also” and a smile.
+How many times just today had I used those exact words?
+The two women with whom I had made beautiful connections.
+The lady smiled brightly as she handed me my first cup of tea—the woman who stopped letting me pet her dog in the park.
+I was struck by not even being able to count how often.
+Each time they were returned with “you too,” “thank you also,” and a smile.

-Google will tell you that Nice means “pleasant; agreeable; satisfactory.”
+When you look it up, Google will tell you that friendly means “pleasant; agreeable; satisfactory.”
 Are you seeing what I’m seeing?
 All these people who had added something special to my day had been rewarded by being told to have a satisfactory day.

-I believe that we each get up each day with a wish for ourselves.
-It might be a day of silence, a day of goal crushing action, a day of connection.
-To live our lives aligned with our purpose, having a positive effect on the world around us.
+I believe we each get up each day with a wish for ourselves.
+It might be a day of silence, a day of goal-crushing action, a day of connection.
+To live our lives aligned with our purpose and positively affect the world around us.